 This module helps student gain experience using community science data and GIS to examine the spread and distribution of invasive species.
 These are all important topics in the world of conservation biology and environmental science.

-Using Project EDDIE modules in From Stones to Bones
+Using Project EDDIE modules in Earth Science

 Using Project EDDIE modules in BIOL 212: Fundamentals of Biology II, The Diversity of Life